gecko0307/dlib/CONTRIBUTING.md

 Note that macOS compatibility issues are not considered bugs. dlib intentionally doesn't support macOS anymore.
 Read more [here](https://github.com/gecko0307/dlib/wiki/Why-doesn't-dlib-support-macOS).

+Bugs that have not been reproduced or discussed for 6 months or longer are marked as `wontfix` and closed.

+We also use several other labels:
+* Breaking change.
+Self-descriptive: an improvement that breaks backward compatibility
+* Bug.
+A bug that should be fixed without API change
+* Enhancement.
+A non-breaking improvement of existing functionality (optimization or a new feature)
+* Missing.
+Appears when existing functionality is removed due to regressions and needs to be rewritten, or when some implementation is not complete
+* New functionality.
+Self-descriptive: a new functionality request.

 ####  Bug fixing

 Open a new GitHub pull request with your patch.
 Provide a description of the problem and solution.
 Follow our [code style](#code-style-and-standards).
 Please, try to avoid solutions that break library API and semantics - such changes should be made very carefully.
 If the problem can't be solved without breaking changes, explicitly state that in the description.